 Here’s the thing…

 Regardless of your age, you need the proper setup if you are to fall in love and stay in love with the craft of sewing.
 But this is especially critical when you have a little mileage on your body.

-Because if you don’t make sure your sewing setup is appropriate to YOUR body, your heart might be in it, but your body simply will not last.
+Because if you don’t make sure your sewing setup is appropriate to YOUR body, your heart might be in it, but your body will say, “No, ma’am!”